super-linter/super-linter/docs/run-linter-locally.md

 Initialize the `BUILD_DATE`, `BUILD_REVISION`, and `BUILD_VERSION` variables
 with the values for that specific container image version.
 You can get these values from the build log for that version.

-## Troubleshooting

-### Run container and gain access to the command-line

-If you need to run the container locally and gain access to its command-line, you can run the following command:

-- `docker run -it --entrypoint /bin/bash ghcr.io/super-linter/super-linter`
-- This will drop you in the command-line of the docker container for any testing or troubleshooting that may be needed.